-- TAKE A BREAK- when you wake, and during the day, stop and take a few deep breaths, be in the moment. - STAY IN MOTION exercise, whether indoors or out, provides the energy boosts you need. - GET PLENTY OF REST dreams of sugar plums are optional. - LIMIT CONSUMPTION OF HOLIDAY FOOD AND ALCOHOL overindulgence can cause sluggishness and depression.
+- TAKE A BREAK when you wake, and during the day, stop and take a few deep breaths, be in the moment. - STAY IN MOTION exercise, whether indoors or out, provides the energy boosts you need. - GET PLENTY OF REST dreams of sugar plums are optional. - LIMIT CONSUMPTION OF HOLIDAY FOOD AND ALCOHOL overindulgence can cause sluggishness and depression.

-If you gamble as part of your holiday festivities (visit a casino or buy lottery tickets as gifts), PLAY IT SAFE:
+If you visit a casino or buy lottery tickets as gifts, PLAY IT SAFE

-- View gambling as entertainment and not as a way to make money. - Set a money and time limit and stick with it - Don't try to win back losses by more gambling - Balance gambling with other recreational activities - Don't mix drinking and/or taking drugs and gambling
+- View gambling as entertainment and not to make money. - Set a money and time limit and stick with it - Don't try to win back losses by gambling more - Balance gambling with other recreational activities - Don't mix alcohol or drugs and gambling